Chang-Yu-Chang/emergent-coexistence/README.md

     - `15-fitness_transient2.csv` contains the invasion fitness of 110 transient ESVs that have >= 3 data points at different transfers
     - `16-sequences_alignment.csv` has all 599 possible alignments between ESV and Sanger within the 12 communities
     - `16-isolates_abundance.csv` has the 62 isolates each with matched ESV abundance
+    - `17-growth_rates.csv` has the 132 monoculture growth curves
     - `21-mismatch_matrix_communities.csv` has the matrix of pairwise mismatch between isolate Sangers
     - `22-pairs_mismatch.csv` is the long format of `21-mismatch_matrix_communities.csv`
     - `23-pairs_RDP.csv` contains the RDP taxonomy of isolates specified for 159 pairs